 - Our churches often have qualified people who can serve in these roles.
 Often, police officers, firefighters, physicians, nurses and EMT’s are sitting in our congregation.
 Putting them to work gives them purpose in the church and improves the church’s safety.

 - These teams increase security in our preschool and children’s areas.
-Laypersons do a great job here, but trained personnel don’t hurt, either.
+Laypersons do a great job here, but trained personnel from a security guard company don’t hurt, either.
 We cannot go too far to protect the next generation.

 - Church parking lots are especially vulnerable to theft.
 Left unwatched and unprotected, an empty car during a worship service is an invitation to theft—especially if expensive items are left on the seat.